 Ms. Lee was elected to the ALI in February 2008 and was elected to the Council in May 2012.
 She is a member of the Governance Committee and previously served on the Investment Committee and the Projects Committee.
 In addition, she devotes considerable time to reading Council drafts closely and providing comments to the Reporters.
-She is an Adviser for the Restatement of the Law Third, Torts: Intentional Torts to Persons and a member of the Members Consultative Group for the Restatement of the Law, Consumer Contracts.
+She has been an Adviser for the Restatement of the Law Third, Torts: Intentional Torts to Persons and a member of the Members Consultative Group for the Restatement of the Law, Consumer Contracts.
 She received the Distinguished Service Award in 2019.

 From 1983 to 1993, she was an associate and then a partner at Wilmer, Cutler and Pickering in Washington, D.C.
 Her practice included international corporate transactions and joint ventures, Supreme Court and appellate litigation, international aviation regulation, and campaign finance law.
 She taught a course on the European Community and federalism in the U.S. as a lecturer at Harvard Law School and Yale Law School from 1989 through 1992.